tolache/zd-tweaker/README.md

 # Zendesk Shared Views Collapser

-Keep shared views collapsed in Zendesk.
+This is a simple Chrome extension to help you keep Zendesk shared views collapsed.